terraform-google-modules/terraform-example-foundation/0-bootstrap/README-GitHub.md

 1. Push your plan branch to trigger a plan for all environments.
 Because the _plan_ branch is not a [named environment branch](../docs/FAQ.md#what-is-a-named-branch), pushing your _plan_ branch triggers _terraform plan_ but not _terraform apply_.
-Review the plan output in Github.
+Review the plan output in Github https://github.com/GITHUB-OWNER/GITHUB-NETWORKS-REPO/actions .

    ```bash
    git push --set-upstream origin plan
    ```

 1. Merge changes to production.
 Because this is a [named environment branch](../docs/FAQ.md#what-is-a-named-branch), pushing to this branch triggers both _terraform plan_ and _terraform apply_.
-Review the apply output in Github.
+Review the apply output in Github  https://github.com/GITHUB-OWNER/GITHUB-NETWORKS-REPO/actions .

    ```bash
    git checkout -b production